SanderMertens/flecs/docs/FlecsQueryLanguage.md

 An expression in the Flecs Query Language consists of a list of comma separated "terms", where each term in the query is a condition that entities matching the query must satisfy.

 ### Components
 The most basic kind of condition is "the entity must have this component".
-The following query expression is an example of a query that matches all entities that have both `Position` and `Velocity`:
+The following expression is an example of a query that matches all entities that have both `Position` and `Velocity`:

 ```swift
 // Match entities that have Position and Velocity